LucaPaccard/Projet_Multi_4GP/README.md

   ```

 ## Usage
-Start the application from Anaconda3 prompt
+Start the application from Anaconda3 prompt (Windows) or terminal (macOS)
-1. Launch Anaconda3 prompt
+1. Launch Anaconda3 prompt or terminal
-2. Browse to the openQCM Python software main directory
+2. Browse to the openQCM Python software main directory:
-    ...\openQCM_Next_py_0.1.2_source\OPENQCM
+          `...\openQCM_Next_py_0.1.2_source\OPENQCM`
-3.  launch the python application main GUI by typing the command
+3.  launch the python application main GUI by typing the command:
-    python app.py
+          `python app.py`